Foxentry/php-sdk/README.md

 ## Getting started

-To initiate the usage of the Foxentry PHP API Client Library, create an instance of the API client with your API key.
+To initiate the usage of the Foxentry PHP API Client library, create an instance of the API client with your API key.
 This instance allows you to access various resources (e.g., phone, location, email, etc.) and call their methods to access the Foxentry API's functionalities.

 ### Full example of e-mail validation
 ```php